Home > Digital technologies > Cybersecurity > OSINT, cyber intelligence techniques at the service of your business

 OSINT is used by several categories of users and professionals:

-• Intelligence and national security services, particularly in the military and intelligence fields to collect strategic information.
+• Intelligence and national security servicesThis is particularly true in the military and intelligence sectors, where it is used to gather strategic information.

-• Businesses as part of business intelligence to monitor competition, identify market trends and make strategic decisions.
-They can also control their e-reputation.
+• Businesses as part of business intelligence, to monitor the competition, identify market trends and make strategic decisions.
+They can also monitor their e-reputation.

 • Cybersecurity specialists to identify potential threats and strengthen system security.

-• Journalists and investigators to carry out investigations and verify the veracity of the information.
-The newspaper Le Monde has a dedicated OSINT unit.
+• Journalists and investigators to carry out investigations and check the veracity of information.
+Le Monde has a dedicated OSINT unit.

-• The details, to check your own digital presence and manage your e-reputation.
+• The detailsto check its own digital presence and manage its e-reputation.

-• International organizations and actors in the legal world : For example, the International Criminal Court uses OSINT to build evidence
+• International organizations and actors in the legal world : For example, the International Criminal Court uses OSINT to gather evidence.

 What is OSINT used for?